sindresorhus/Defaults/readme.md

 ### Dynamic value

 There might be situations where you want to use `[String: Any]` directly.
-But `Defaults` need its value conforms to `Defaults.Serializable`, so here is a class `Defaults.AnySerializable` to overcome this limitation.
+But `Defaults` need its value to conform to `Defaults.Serializable`, so here is a class `Defaults.AnySerializable` to overcome this limitation.

 `Defaults.AnySerializable` only available for `Value` which conforms to `Defaults.Serializable`.

+Warn: The type erasure should only be used when there's no other way to handle it.
+It has much worse performance.

 #### Primitive type